ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ### Outlining an Extended Algorithm:

-This code is going to get long and ugly.
-More mistakes.
-Harder to read, less sustainable (other engineers can grow it to handle more bits, other engineers can fix it if the verilog code is no longer supported)
+There are two approaches, adding Thousands, Ten_Thousands, Hundred_ Thousands, Millions, etc.

+A second approach is to nest  one for loop inside another.
+There is no reason this could not be done.
+The result would be the same combinational circuit.
+The code may be harder to understand
 Here is outline of the code

 So make BCD one 32 bit integer, initially 0.